Contemporary Dance Education Seminar 2

 Prerequisites and co-requisites

 The requirement is the completion of Modern Dance Methods 1, 2 and 3, primarily, an openness to learning new skills, development of movement quality and the principles of modern dance, improvisation skills, creativity, interest in theory, effort to learn about current events in modern dance in teaching and choreography in the Czech Republic and abroad.
-Recommended: a monitoring and comparison of teaching methods of various instructors, continuous gathering of new information through the internet.
+Recommended: participation in dance - education classes and workshops arranged by other professional institutions, a monitoring and comparison of teaching methods of various instructors, continuous gathering of new information through the internet.
 Independent study is emphasized through e-learning, study materials and recommeded professional writings.

 In instruction students check and consolidate theory information, method and didactic knowledge and skills.
 Students learn to investigate and create their own instruction style.
 This is an opportunity to test, in their role as instructor, test the basics of precise explanations, use professional terminology and adequate method selection and manner of evaluation, and resolving individual problems with people, accept responsibility for instruction preparations, work with music, communication with the accompanist, etc. Parts of the course are observations and subsequent analysis and evaluation in discussion allowing understanding.
 There will also be the completion of a paper on an assigned topic from various perspectives and experiences.
 Students take part in theory lectures, classes and discussions (ex: networking, Česka Třebova Dance Cup, Dance reviews, etc.) which lead to a systematic broadening of knowledge in modern dance.
 Written reviews teach the students to clearly formulate the main principles, issues, as well as their opinions and positions.